 Some initial tips for understanding and interpreting your data

 Welcome to your new dashboard!
-If you’re looking for some initial pointers on how to get started and analysing your data, you’re in the right place.
+If you’re looking for some initial pointers on how to get started with analysing your data, you’re in the right place.

-We'll take you through your dashboard, view by view, and give you the lowdown on the features and data.
+We'll take you through your main dashboard views, and give you the lowdown on the features and data.

 Supply 🏘️ (click to view full article)

-Our supply view allows you to visualise your market and apply filters to analyse the supply of listings, with each dot on the map representing a listing.
+Our supply view allows you to visualise your entire market and apply filters to analyse more particular supplies of listings, with each dot on the map representing a listing.

-Map and data are dynamic as you zoom or filter.
-You can also layer and colour code filters to analyse market supply by platform, property manager and more.
+The map and data are dynamic as you zoom or filter.
+You can also layer and colour code filters to analyse supply according to platform, property manager plus much more.

 Rate & Demand - Market Overview 📈 (click to view full article)